Yleisnero/tuw-masters-stuff/Advanced Software Engineering/ase_test-questions.md

 ### Explain the idea behind Continuous Integration!
 What’s the difference between Continuous Integration, Continuous Delivery and Continuous Deployment?
 - Continuous Integration is the process of automating the build process.
 Work is constantly merged to the baseline and built and tested automatically there.
 (Execute a full build after every commit)
 - Continuous Delivery additionally delivers code to a staging environment and runs acceptance tests there.
-- Continous Deployment means automatic deployment of code from SCM to production.
-Needs Continous Integration and Continous Delivery to be in place.
+- Continuos Deployment means automatic deployment of code from SCM to production.
+Needs Continuos Integration and Continuos Delivery to be in place.
 Automatically runs smoke tests.

 ### What are cross cutting concerns?
 Why should cross cutting concerns be separated from business logic?
 - Cross-cutting concerns are code parts which are reused a lot within the software (e.g. logging, transactions).
 They span over multiple points of the application.